data-forge-notebook/data-forge-notebook/README.md

 It runs in "dev" mode with live reload enabled.

 The plugins (which are complete web pages in their own right) and also served in "dev" mode from the `./plugins` directory.
-You can edit the code for the plugins, but you might have to manually refresh the browser to
+You can edit the code for the plugins, but you might have to manually refresh the browser to see updated plugins.

 ## Build a static web page